project-kardeshev/ao-wallet-kit/README.md

 ## Config

-The Arweave Wallet Kit can be configured with information about your application and with a custom theme.
+The AO Wallet Kit can be configured with information about your application and with a custom theme.

 ```tsx
 ...